Driving in Wales Information for Visitors

 As Wales is part of the UK, it is subject to UK road regulations.
 The information I have given below may be helpful to tourists who have never driven in the UK.

-If you have any questions or concerns regarding driving in Wales please contact me
+If you have any questions or concerns regarding driving in Wales please

 Driving Licence

-drive in Wales.
+EU licence holders,and those with a licence written in clear English do not need an International Driving permit to drive in Wales.
 You must be at least 17yrs of age.
 Carry all documents with you, because if you are stopped by

 the police, or involved in an accident, you must produce these on the spot, or at a police station within 5 days.